 -

-These formats align with real eating patterns when appetite is limited.
-They support personal health goals by making it easier to include protein without requiring larger meals or structured plans.
 You can also explore our protein snack recipe ideas that fit well for GLP-1 users when appetite is limited.

 Protein Supports Everyday Function When Intake Is Reduced